 A charitable lead trust is almost a mirror image of a charitable remainder trust.
-A charitable lead trust pays an annual income to a qualified charitable organization for a specified period of years, then pays all remaining assets to non-charitable beneficiaries (often children or grandchildren).
+A charitable lead trust pays an annual income to a qualified charitable organization for a specified period of years, and then pays all remaining assets to non-charitable beneficiaries-often children or grandchildren.

-A lead trust can help meet important planning goals, as it reduces transfer taxes while ultimately passing ownership to family members-particularly useful for assets that are expected to appreciate significantly while held in trust.
+A lead trust is a technique for reducing transfer taxes while ultimately passing ownership to family members, particularly for assets that are expected to appreciate significantly while held in trust.

-EXAMPLE: In her will, Mei establishes a lead trust with \$1,000,000 of stock in a company that she expects will grow significantly.
-The trust directs that \$50,000 be paid to her favorite charity each year for ten years after her death, at which point the trustee will transfer the remaining trust assets to Vanna, Mei's daughter.
-Mei's estate can claim an estate tax charitable deduction for the present value of the charity's interest even though Vanna ultimately is likely to receive a significant sum of money (especially if the stock appreciates as expected while held in trust).
-Mei has the personal satisfaction of providing \$500,000 over ten years to help support a cause she believes in.
+EXAMPLE: In her will, Margo establishes a lead trust with \$1,000,000 of stock in a biotech company that she expects will grow significantly.
+The trust directs that \$50,000 be paid to charity each year for ten years after her death, at which point the trustee will transfer the remaining trust assets to Gena, Margo's daughter.
+Margo's estate can claim an estate tax charitable deduction for the present value of the charity's interest even though Gena ultimately is likely to receive a significant sum of money (especially if the property appreciates as expected while held in trust).
+Margo has the personal satisfaction of providing \$500,000 over ten years to help support a cause she believes in.